Common-Longitudinal-ICU-data-Format/CLIF-epidemiology-of-CRRT/README.md

 ## Objective

-Describe the epidemiology of CRRT for AKI in the CLIF consortium, including:
+Describe the epidemiology of CRRT for AKI in the CLIF consortium.

-- **Frequency** of first CRRT mode (denominator: all ICU admissions without ESRD)
-- **Pre-CRRT conditions**: Last recorded values of labs, vitals, vasopressors, mechanical ventilation, and location
-- **Treatment details**: Settings and duration by CRRT mode
-- **Outcomes**: Mode switches and in-hospital mortality

 ## Project Structure